 Midgard, le monde des Hommes dans la mythologie nordique

-The world of Norse mythology is so rich in history and legends exciting.
-It is sometimes difficult to choose which subject to tackle as there are so many.
-Most of these stories and legends are quite familiar to the general public thanks to the increasingly popular Nordic literature and the successful films and TV shows that have become a real craze in recent years.
+The universe of Norse mythology is so rich with exciting history and legends.
+It is sometimes difficult to choose the topic one wants to address because there are so many.
+Most of these stories and legends are quite familiar to the general public thanks to increasingly popular Nordic literature and blockbuster films as well as TV shows that have become a real craze in recent years.

-All the creatures, characters, places and events in the Nordic mythology have their origins, and there are many origin stories and character developments that describe each tale in detail.
+All creatures, all characters, all places, and all events of Norse mythology have their origin, and there are many origin and character development stories that describe each tale in detail.

-However, the lesser-known stories usually concern lesser-known characters and worlds in the Nordic universe.
-The entire Norse cosmology consists of nine realms, and for us people the most exciting one is the human realm known as Midgard (Miðgarðr in Old Norse).
+However, the lesser-known stories usually concern lesser-known characters and worlds of the Norse universe.
+The whole Norse cosmology consists of nine realms, and for us humans, the most exciting is the human realm known as Midgard (Miðgarðr in Old Norse).

-People who are interested in Norse mythology are well aware that the more they read and learn about it, the more addicted they become.
-All mythology revolves around mystical beings, magic, incredible creatures, battles, various worlds and grand events.
+People interested in Norse mythology are well aware that the more they read and learn about the subject, the more addicted they become.
+The entire mythology revolves around mystical beings, magic, incredible creatures, battles, diverse worlds, and grand events.

-Who doesn't want to know more about this exceptional fantasy world?
+Who doesn't want to know more about this exceptional fantastic universe?

-The first beings created by unknown forces were Audhumla (Old Norse Auðumla) - the cow, and Aurgelmir (Ymir) - the giant.
-There is no written explanation of the details of the following events.
+The first beings created by unknown forces were Audhumla (in Old Norse Auðumla) - the cow, and Aurgelmir (Ymir) - the giant.
+There is no written explanation about the details of the following events.
 But at some point, Audhumla gave birth to the ancestor of all the gods - Buri.

-Now, this is the fun part and the most What the fuck too!
+Now, this is the fun part and also the most What the fuck!

-It is said that Ymir's blood turned into oceans and his flesh created the earth.
-Mountains grew from his bones, and his teeth formed the cliffs.
-His hair created the trees while his brains make up the clouds (scattered all over the Earth).
+It is said that Ymir's blood turned into oceans and that his flesh created the earth.
+The mountains grew from his bones, and his teeth formed the cliffs.
+His hair created the trees while his brain makes up the clouds (scattered across the Earth).

-Legends also say that the four dwarves hold Ymir's skull - Nordri, Austri, Vestri and Sudri (representing the four sides of the world).
-All the stars, including the Sun and Moon, were created from the fragments and sparks of Ymir's skull.
+Legends also say that the four dwarves hold Ymir's skull - Nordri, Austri, Vestri, and Sudri (representing the four sides of the world).
+All the stars, including the Sun and the Moon, were created from the fragments and sparks of Ymir's skull.

-That is not all as this is when the dawn of the first humans began.
+That is not all since it is at this moment that the dawn of the first humans began.

-According to the Poetic Edda, the grandfather Odin and his two brothers then created humans from the ash and elm tree.
-The first man Ask (Old Norse Askr) was created from the ash tree, and the first woman Embla (Old Norse Almr) was born from the elm.
+According to the Poetic Edda, grandfather Odin and his two brothers then created humans from the ash and the elm.
+The first man Ask (Old Norse Askr) was created from the ash, and the first woman Embla (Old Norse Almr) was born from the elm.

-The three gods wanted to protect the realm of men from the giants, so they built a barrier around the world of men from the eyebrows of Ymir.
+The three gods wanted to protect the realm of men from the giants, so they built a barrier around the world of men from Ymir's eyebrows.

 Midgard is located between Muspelheim and Niflheim, but it is also connected to Asgard by the rainbow bridge called Bifrost.

-The cosmos in Norse mythology is very extensive and consists of nine different kingdoms.
-The Scandinavians believed that the kingdoms have a three-centred structure and are formed vertically.
-Furthermore, between all the levels there was a vast space.
+The cosmos of Norse mythology is very vast and consists of nine different realms.
+The Scandinavians believed that the realms have a tricentric structure and that they are formed vertically.
+Moreover, between all the levels, there was a vast space.

 Collier Collier de loup "Ne jamais abandonner" - Odins Hall